Limmen/Limmen.github.io/_posts/2022-10-13-optimal-control-for-a-better-world.md

 \end{bmatrix}
 $$

-with constants $$\alpha=0.9,\delta=-0.05,\beta=0.01,\gamma=0,\epsilon=0.14$$ and $$t_f=1000$$ are shown in Fig. 6.
+with constants $$\alpha=0.9,\delta=-0.05,\beta=0.01,\gamma=0,\epsilon=0.14$$ and $$t_f=1000$$ are shown in the figure below.
 From the results in the figure we conclude that the optimal control is to reduce the $$CO_2$$ emissions to a level close to zero for the coming $$800$$ years and then to increase the emissions exponentially around year $$800$$.
 This control law keeps the temperature increase safely below $$2$$ degrees and quickly reduces the $$CO_2$$ concentration in the atmosphere.
 That the optimal control is to first reduce the $$CO_2$$ emissions and then to increase it is a result of the fixed time horizon $$t_f$$.
 Since the time horizon is fixed, it is optimal to act myopically when close to the final time since any dynamical effects after the final time will not affect the cost.
 From this observation we conclude that to obtain more sensible results, an infinite horizon version of the optimal control problem should be considered.

 ![numerical results](/assets/numerical_results.png "Numerical results when following the optimal control law; the upper plot shows the evolution of the $$CO_2$$ concentration in the atmosphere during the years $$2000-3000$$ ($$x_1(t)$$); the middle plot shows the evolution of land temperature on Earth ($$x_2(t)$$); and the middle plot shows the evolution of the control $$u(t)$$ (amount of $$CO_2$$ emissions);")

 ## Discussion